Homological aspects of topological gauge-gravity equivalence: Introduction

 A few of decades after the seminal papers \cite{Achucarro:1987vz,Witten:1988hc}, in \cite{Assimos:2019yln}, we have extended their gauge-gravity equivalence (GGE) analysis in two ways: First, we were able to abolish the need of the field equations, performing an off-shell generalization.
 The price we paid for that is to deal with a pair of constraints over curvature and torsion 2-forms.
 Because these constraints define spacetime foliations, they imply on the breaking of the diffeomorphism invariance of the theory.
 Second, we generalize the GGE to four dimensions where we consider the orthogonal group as the gauge group of a Yang-Mills theory and employed the same ideas of \cite{Witten:1988hc} by showing that the gauge group can generate local Lorentz isometries as well as diffeomorphisms.

 In the present work we review the results of \cite{Assimos:2019yln} within a formal mathematical apparatus.
 First, the physical and mathematical structures of the GGE is extensively exploited under the eyes of fiber bundle theory \cite{Kobayashi:1963fg,Daniel:1979ez,Nash:1983cq,Nakahara:2003nw}.
 We achieve this goal by considering three examples: Three-dimensional CS theory for the Poincaré group; Three-dimensional CS theory for the $SO(4)$ group; Four-dimensional Pontryagin theory for the $SO(5)$ group.
 All resulting gravity theories will suffer from a partial breaking of diffeomorphism invariance due to the constraints over curvature and torsion.

 Second, we show how these constraints affect the homology groups of Riemann-Cartan (RC) manifolds associated with the interior derivative nilpotent operator.
 This operator indeed appear, for instance, in the constraints of gravity obtained from Poincaré CS gauge theory, imposing that curvature and torsion are closed 2-forms.
 The homology group of the interior derivative over a RC manifold are inferred by explicitly computing the nontrivial $q$-cycles of the interior derivative subjected to above referred constraints.
 For simplicity, such homology is here called \emph{interior homology}.
 Essentially, the interior homology of free (with no constraints) RC manifolds is trivial.
-The constraints will then bring nontrivialities to the interior homology of RC manifolds.
+The constraints will then bring non-trivialities to the interior homology of RC manifolds.

+The novelty of the present paper are contained in Theorems \ref{theo.cofr1}, \ref{theo.cofr2} and \ref{theo.cofr3} and the whole Section \ref{sec.const.inthomol}.
+The rest of the paper are necessary for helpful definitions, self-consistency and completeness.

 This work is organized as follows: In Sec.~\ref{sec.mp} the most relevant concepts of fiber bundles, connection theory, group theory and differential geometry will be formally used in order to construct the gauge and gravity theories.
 In Sec.~\ref{sec.gge} the GGE is discussed in three and four dimensions also through a robust mathematical setup.
 In this section, we actually formalize the GGE under bundle maps theory.
 In Sec.~\ref{sec.inthomol} we discuss the interior homology of free RC manifolds.
 Then, in Sec.~\ref{sec.const.inthomol} nontrivial interior homology groups of RC manifolds subjected to the constraints over curvature and torsion are explicitly computed.
 Finally, in Sec.~\ref{sec.concl} our conclusions and perspectives are outlined.